-The sensitivity of a clear-cut FCD on MR imaging for seizure freedom in the current study at 75.8% is similar to previously reported sensitivities of 60%-90%. ^{10,14} Similarly, a sensitivity of 78.2% for localization of FCD on FDG-PET and a sensitivity of approximately 70% for ictal SPECT are similar to those reported by previous studies.
-8 We report that evaluation with \geq 2 modalities increases the sensitivity for seizure freedom in these patients.
+The sensitivity of a clear-cut FCD on MR imaging for seizure freedom in the current study at 75.8% is similar to previously reported sensitivities of 60%-90%.^{10,14} Similarly, a sensitivity of 78.2% for localization of FCD on FDG-PET and a sensitivity of approximately 70% for ictal SPECT are similar to those reported by previous studies.8 We report that evaluation with \geq 2 modalities increases the sensitivity for seizure freedom in these patients.
 Most interesting, in 71% of 52 patients in whom MR imaging was not helpful, FDG-PET helped localize the FCD, and ictal SPECT, in 11.5% more patients in whom MR imaging and FDG-PET both were not helpful.
 Especially, in patients with type I FCD, in which MR imaging did not localize FCD, we report that FDG-PET helped localize the lesion and improve seizure freedom.
-These observations suggest that FDG-PET is a useful adjunct to MR imaging, especially in patients with type I FCD.
+These because coregistration of MR imaging/FDG-PET was sufficient in most patients.